Because of the high incidence of road accidents, traffic offences fines are strictly enforced in Spain.

 - Which other traffic infractions can make you lose your points?
 Among others:

-- Drink driving if the alcohol level found in breathalysing tests is above 0.25mg%.
+- Drink driving if the alcohol level found in breathalysing tests is above 0.25mg% but below 0.60mg%.

 - Drug driving.